storj/docs/app/(docs)/object-mount/installation/debian/page.md

 6. The installation will prompt you to activate Object Mount by starting a trial or entering a license key.
 Follow the steps interactively, or automate this step by setting the environment variable `CUNO_INSTALL_LICENSE` to one of `trial | none | <your license key> | <full path to your license key file>`.

-7. The installation will prompt you to set the {code}`CUNO_ROOT` environment variable to the installation directory.
+7. The installation will prompt you to set the `CUNO_ROOT` environment variable to the installation directory.
 This is not always necessary when using Object Mount, but it will make it easier to follow the steps in this guide.